mudspringhiker/interview-data-engineer/README.md

 Each row is considered a floor access event.
 Your task it to output each floor access event in json format.
 Each event should comply with the schema located in **schema.json**.

 You may use any programming language.
+When finished, upload code to your Github account and send us the link.
+Please include instructions on how to execute and test code.
 Good luck!